 Our Vehicle Fleet consists of:

 Captains Flat is situated 45kms east of Queanbeyan in the Southern Tablelands of New South Wales.
 We are an active group and well equipped for whatever task that is given to us.
 Our primary task is Bush and Grass Fire control and suppression.
 We are also involved with structural fires, motor vehicle accidents, storm damage, search and rescue as well as providing assistance in other supporting tasks when required.
 New members are always made welcome and can contact us through the contact link on this site or come along to one of our training sessions.
-We hold regular training sessions (1st and 3rd Sunday of each month at 0900hrs) and a monthly meeting (at 1900 on the third Monday of the month).
+We hold regular training sessions (second and fourth Sunday of each month at 0900hrs) and a monthly meeting (at 1900 on the third Monday of the month).
 We provide training locally or dedicated courses provided by the NSW Rural Fire Service accredited training packages.

 To maintain an efficient fire fighting unit ready and equipped to: